by Bruce Dunlavy

 Looking back, it seems that nearly every successful presidential candidate since Nixon has billed himself as the outsider uncorrupted by Washington and untouchable in his zeal to overthrow the power structure.
 The sole exception was George Bush the Elder, a consummate Washington insider, who was elected not to shake things up but to stand in for the third term Constitutionally denied to Reagan.

 At the end of Bush’s first term he was soundly dumped out of office by – yes – an outsider.
 Bill Clinton had never held office in Washington and was just the breath of fresh air needed to root out the self-serving corruption of the center of power.
-After two terms, Clinton retired expecting to hand over the reins to an insider, Al Gore (former Congressman, former Senator, two-term vice-president).
+After two terms, Clinton retired expecting to hand over the reins to an insider, Al Gore (war veteran, former Congressman, former Senator, two-term vice-president).
 Gore lost, to yet another candidate who had never held a position in Washington and blew in from the wild, self-reliant West.

 Two terms later, another outsider ran successfully.
 Barack Obama had less than two years in the Senate as his only experience in the Capital, and came from an ethnic group that had scarcely ever been recognized as insiders.
 His opponent was a long-time Senator who touted his experience, John McCain.
 The outsider won again.